A CV and cover letter share a purpose, but they are different

 However, in the digital age where many CVs are sent directly to employers via email, the rules for cover letters are changing.
 If you're emailing your CV, treat the message in your email as your cover letter, rather than attaching it separately.

 Email cover letters are typically more concise and can be anywhere from 100 to 400 words.
 They still tap into the four main talking points mentioned above though.

 Use cover letters to demonstrate subjective, personable details

-While your CV states the facts and gives a succinct overview of your relevant experience and achievements, a cover letter provides the opportunity to elaborate on your selling points and explain your qualities and potential in more detail.
+A CV is used to state the facts and gives a succinct overview of your relevant experience and achievements.
+A cover letter, on the other hand, provides the opportunity to elaborate on your selling points and explain your qualities and potential in more detail.